jessepav/lacygoill-wiki-backup/tmux/format.md

 `run-shell` does expand formats:

     $ tmux run 'echo #S'
-    study~
+    study˜

 `if-shell` too:

-    $ tmux if '[ "#S" = "study" ]' 'display -p "you are in the study session"' you are in the study session~
+    $ tmux if '[ "#S" = "study" ]' 'display -p "you are in the study session"' you are in the study session˜

 `pipe-pane` too: